 With disconnected obstacles in $\br^k$, the linear intersections will then be the union of a number of bounded intervals.
 Using a second fact from Lax-Phillips scattering theory \cite{LaPh89}, we note that the solutions to the acoustic wave equations may be represented by a strongly continuous unitary one-parameter group, say $U(t)$ acting on an energy Hilbert space.
 But Lax and Phillips \cite{LaPh89} show that this group $U(t)$ may be taken to be unitarily equivalent to a translation representation.
-Hence, for each of the one-dimensional linear directions, we get an equivalent translation group generated by a selfadjoint operator arising in a one-dimensional boundary value problem; and hence we are led to selfadjoint extensions of a minimal derivative $\frac1{2\pi i}\frac d{dx}$ in some linear set $\Omega$ that is the union of a finite number of disjoint open intervals.
+Hence, for each of the one-dimensional linear directions, we get an equivalent translation group generated by a self-adjoint operator arising in a one-dimensional boundary value problem; and hence we are led to self-adjoint extensions of a minimal derivative $\frac1{2\pi i}\frac d{dx}$ in some linear set $\Omega$ that is the union of a finite number of disjoint open intervals.
 Note that $\Omega$ will vary with the choice of different linear directions through some fixed disconnected obstacle.

-Starting with one fixed such set $\Omega$, we study the question of selfadjoint extensions.
+Starting with one fixed such set $\Omega$, we study the question of self-adjoint extensions.
 While our motivation derives from the problem of spectral pairs, the problem is of independent interest in scattering theory.
-And even in the study of possible spectral sets $\Omega$, one must consider the variety of all selfadjoint extensions, although only a few of these extensions, if any, yield spectral pairs.
-If some $\Omega$ is spectral, we show that as the spectrum part $\Lambda$ in a corresponding spectral pair, one may take for $\Lambda$ the spectrum of some selfadjoint extension.
-Only with hindsight one realizes that in fact ``most'' selfadjoint extensions are not spectral.
+And even in the study of possible spectral sets $\Omega$, one must consider the variety of all self-adjoint extensions, although only a few of these extensions, if any, yield spectral pairs.
+If some $\Omega$ is spectral, we show that as the spectrum part $\Lambda$ in a corresponding spectral pair, one may take for $\Lambda$ the spectrum of some self-adjoint extension.
+Only with hindsight one realizes that in fact ``most'' self-adjoint extensions are not spectral.
 Identifying those that are is a subtle problem.